-- Vink River

-- o Bridge on R60

-- Causeway bridge at the farm Goree

-- Causeway bridge at Rooiberg Cellar

-- Noree River

-- Causeway bridge at the farm Goree.

-- Droë River:

-- Paddy Street bridge situated on the Keurkloof road

-- Causeway bridge in Doornbos Street (between Rolbos and Peper bos Streets)
+• Vink Riv ver 0 Bridge on R60 0 Causeway bridge at the farm Goree Most deep rural roads are inundated with causeways that are 0 Causeway bridge at Rooiberg Cellar regularly flooded and could be deemed important for • Noree F River emergency services rendering during such incidents 0 Causeway bridge at the farm Goree.
+Rural farms are dependent on aerial support during • Droë Ri ver: incidents.
+0 Paddy Street bridge - situated on the Keurkloof road 0 Causeway bridge in Doornbos Street (between Rolbos and Peper bos Streets) Table 4.
+Original Quantum of the Langeberg Local Municipality c.
+Infrastructure and Facilities